californiasteve/spad/readme.txt

 == Description ==

-Fetch SPAD is a plugin that pulls the Spiritual Principle A Day and puts it on your page or post.
+Fetch SPAD is a plugin that pulls the Spiritual Principle A Day from https://spadna.org and puts it on your page or post.
 Use the widget Fetch SPAD to add to your sidebar or footer.

+*Third Party Disclosure*

+This plugin pulls from the SPADNA service at https://spadna.org to get the current days meditation.
+This is a GET request only and no information is posted to this third party service.
+This service itself has no privacy policy, but you can view NAs privacy policy here https://www.na.org/?ID=privacy

 SHORTCODE
 Basic: [spad]